-'Net interest margin' Annualised net interest income for Retail and Business Banking, Barclays Corporate and Barclays Wealth divided by the sum of the average assets and average liabilities for those businesses
+'Net interest margin' Annualised net interest income divided by the sum of the average assets and average liabilities for those businesses.

 'Net investment income' Changes in the fair value of financial instruments designated at fair value, dividend income and the net result on disposal of available for sale assets.